yosupCheon/mern-social-connect/README.md

 This SNS project will aim to include the following key features:

-- **User Authentication**: Users will be able to register an account and log in using one's ID and unique password.
+- **User Authentication**: Users will be able to register an account and log in using their ID and unique password.
+(Login Success)

 - **User Profiles**: Users can create and customize their profiles, and provide basic information about themselves.